Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already fully documents the parameters.
-The description adds no additional meaning beyond what the schema provides, warranting the baseline score.
+Schema description coverage is 100%, so the schema already documents all parameters (text, border, error_correction) with descriptions.
+The tool description adds no extra parameter-level semantics beyond reaffirming the text-to-SVG concept, so it neither enhances nor detracts from the baseline.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.